Whoaa512/starred/README.md

 ## Python

+- [capjamesg/visionscript](https://github.com/capjamesg/visionscript) - A high-level programming language for using computer vision.
+- [innovatorved/whisper.api](https://github.com/innovatorved/whisper.api) - This project provides an API with user level access support to transcribe speech to text using a finetuned and processed Whisper ASR model.
+- [roboflow/inference](https://github.com/roboflow/inference) - An easy-to-use, production-ready inference server for computer vision supporting deployment of many popular model architectures and fine-tuned models.
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - Framework to easily create LLM powered bots over any dataset.
 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu